 Marriage as an Invitation to Personal Growth

 Marriage is also a social matter.
 It has always been an occasion for rejoicing, bringing together families and friends.
-For Catholics it is also a sacrament that draws them into an on-going process of sacrifice, compromise, raising children, prayer, and dealing with the joys and annoyances of a life shared together.
+For Catholics (indeed, for all baptized Christians) it is also a sacrament that draws them into an on-going process of sacrifice, compromise, raising children, prayer, and dealing with the joys and annoyances of a life shared together.
 For the wise couple, it is a challenge that, when embraced, opens the door to tremendous opportunities for personal growth and development.
 The married couple takes this way of living on as their specific spiritual journey–one where maturity and growth occurs for each person, as God gets revealed over and over through their love for one another.

 In addition to making thoughtful and wise choices concerning the wedding plans, a couple needs to put a major effort into their marriage plans.
 The wedding can often be exhausting and lots of work.
 It’s only worthwhile if the couple has also prepared for the marriage.
 Then the work of the marriage, the work that continues long after the bills for the reception and gown are paid, and long after the honeymoon photos are placed into an album or on a website, can become the exclusive focus.